Herzeleid: Production and writing

-Title and Packaging
+Title and packaging

 The album's title translates as "heartbreak", and it reflects personal problems that every band member was going through around the time of the album's preparation, particularly Kruspe and vocalist Till Lindemann, who were breaking up with their respective girlfriends.

 The original cover caused controversy when it was originally revealed.
 It shows the band topless and sweaty.
 The press said Rammstein depicted themselves in this image as "Herrenmenschen".
-Guitarist Kruspe said: "Das ist völliger Quatsch, das ist einfach nur ein Foto" ("Totally stupid.
-It's just a photo").
-He did however express his embarrassment in 2016 saying that the band looked "gay...like an ad for a gay porno film."
+Guitarist Kruspe said the controversy was "totally stupid", and that "it's just a photo".
+He did however express his embarrassment in 2016 saying that the band looked "gay...like an ad for a gay porno-film".
 Lindemann added, that it was a quick shot on a parking lot somewhere in Berlin.
-North American versions had a different cover, consisting of the band members' faces from the inside of the original booklet, placed side by side.
+North-American versions had a different cover, consisting of the band members' faces from the inside of the original booklet, placed side by side.

 Rammstein's first commercial logo was made for Herzeleid by Dirk Rudolph.
 This variation uses a thinner "T" character than what is used in later logos.